brianhigh/challenging_data/waddl_to_csv.md

 For the curious, we also provide more details in three appendices:

 - Appendix I: What's an "embedded null"?
-- Appendix II: Good nulls and bad nulls
-- Appendix III: What's UTF-16LE?
+- Appendix II: What's UTF-16LE?

 ## Setup